Are you scared or excited of forthcoming groundbreaking innovations?

 Our general perception is a little different.

-We think iron is important to our body especially for blood.
+We think that iron is important to our body especially for blood.

 One thing is sure that when great minds exhibit wisdom, wherever it might be: politics, science, administration, business; they generally flip the coin and try to see both sides very carefully.

-That is where creativity comes into play as Dr. Perls does his research.
+That is where creativity comes into play as Dr. Perls work and research.

 “Iron is a critical factor in our cells’ ability to produce nasty molecules called free radicals that play an important role in aging, so less iron is important in our body,” Dr. Tom Perls said.